asvela/keyoscacquire/README.rst

 and a png of the trace plot.
 The package also provides an API for integration in other Python code.

+By default, the package uses the binary ``WORD`` format for the waveform transfer from the oscilloscope, giving roughly an order of magnitude speed-up over the ``ASCII`` *transfer* type.

 The code has been tested on Windows 7 and 10 with a Keysight DSO2024A model using a USB connection.